jnsya/telegram_voice_journalling/README.md

 - Transcribes audio using OpenAI's Whisper (runs locally)
 - Replies with the transcribed text
 - Simple authentication to restrict usage to authorized users
-- Simple setup and configuration
+- Simple setup and configuration using Docker

 ## Requirements

-- Python 3.8 or higher
-- FFmpeg (required for audio processing)
+- Docker installed on your system ([Install Docker](https://docs.docker.com/get-docker/))
 - A Telegram account (to create a bot)

-## Installation
+## Quick Setup

 ### 1. Clone the repository